tikv/tikv/USAGE.md

 TiKV depends on Etcd and PD, which both need [*Go*](https://golang.org/) installed on your machine (version 1.5+ is required).

-The latest Etcd version supports gRPC is required.
+It is required to use the latest etcd version which supports gRPC from the master branch.

 Etcd: